mckinsey/vizro/vizro-ai/docs/pages/tutorials/quickstart-dashboard.md

 In the previous tutorial, we explained how to use Vizro-AI to generate individual charts from text.
 Vizro-AI also supports text-to-dashboard functionality, enabling you to generate a complete Vizro dashboard containing multiple charts and pages.

-## 1. Install Vizro and its dependencies
+## 1. Install Vizro-AI and its dependencies
 <!-- vale on -->

 If you haven't already installed Vizro-AI and set up the API key for OpenAI, follow the [installation guide](../user-guides/install.md).